Keeping students engaged is a difficult task. For any teacher, it becomes more difficult especially for students who easily get bored.

 5. Involve students

 Education should be learner-centered.
 We know that.
 However, there are times that we tend to monopolize the discussion because we are in hurry to finish a certain learning competency at an allotted time.
-Involving the students in the different activities will help create meaningful learning experiences.
+Involving students in different activities will help create meaningful learning experiences.

 Promoting active learning in the classroom requires student involvement.
 Even though you are the facilitator of learning and you manage the classroom, your students should know the learning objectives they ought to master before you begin the learning session.